huxingecon/huxingecon.github.io/Research.md

 ## Conference Presentations
 - The Asian Meeting of the Econometric Society<br>(in Zhejiang University , Hangzhou, China, Jun 28-30, 2024)<br>

-- The North American Summer Meeting of the Econometric Society<br>(in the Vanderbilt University, Nashville, United States, Jun 13-16, 2024)<br>
+- The North American Summer Meeting of the Econometric Society<br>(in Vanderbilt University, Nashville, United States, Jun 13-16, 2024)<br>

 - The 11th Hong Kong Economic Association Biennial Conference<br>(in the University of Hong Kong , Hong Kong SAR, China, Dec 14-15, 2023)<br>